AichaMsalek/Web-application-to-predict-diabetes-disease/README.md

 # Diabetes Prediction Web Application
 This is a web application for predicting the likelihood of diabetes in patients based on several medical measurements.
 The application is built using Python and the Streamlit library, and uses a machine learning model trained on a diabetes dataset to make predictions.

-### Prerequisites

-To run this application, you will need to have Python 3.x installed on your machine.

-### Usage

-To start the application, run the following command in your terminal while in the project directory: streamlit run WebApp.py
+# Features
+Prediction Interface: Allows users to input parameters and predict the likelihood of diabetes.
+Data Visualization Interface: Provides visual representations and insights based on diabetes-related data.

+# Setup
+- Clone the Repository: *git clone https://github.com/AichaMsalek/Web-application-to-predict-diabetes-disease.git*
+- Install Dependencies: *pip install -r requirements.txt*
+- Run the Application: *streamlit run webapplication.py*
-This will launch the web application in your default web browser.
+#### This will launch the web application in your default web browser.

-### Data
-The dataset used to train the machine learning model can be downloaded from : https://www.kaggle.com/datasets/mathchi/diabetes-data-set
+# Usage
+Prediction Interface: Enter the required parameters and click "Predict" to get the diabetes prediction.
+Data Visualization Interface: Explore various visualizations and insights provided on the interface.